 A Daily Nature Practice

-Playful Self-Care for Healthcare Professionals*
+Restorative Self-Care for Healthcare Professionals*

-Noticing nearby nature may be just what you need in your daily life.
+This evidence-based self-care practice may be just what you need in your daily life.

 "As a result of taking Shelagh's course, I realize how important it is to give myself a nature prescription.
 Even though the primary focus of my work is helping people connect with nature, I was always too busy caring for the well-being of others to take a break on my lunch hour.
 Now I find myself eating outside, going for a quick walk, or stopping to pick flowers.